hashgraph/hedera-improvement-proposal/HIP/hip-23.md

 Hedera mainnet: For the network, there is additional memory usage per account.
 However, the user will pay for the additional memory and therefore there is no additional security risk to the network.

 Account holders: The account holder could have potentially adverse consequences for enabling automatic associations as articulated above (reputation risk, tax burden, etc.).
-Since the proposed default value of numberOfAutomaticAssociations is 0, the user will only undertake this risk if they choose to modify this attribute.
+Since the proposed default value of `numberOfAutomaticAssociations` is `0`, the user will only undertake this risk if they choose to modify this attribute.

 **Reference Implementation**